67726e/git-flight-rules/README.md

 ```

 <a name="i-want-to-checkout-to-a-remote-branch-that-someone-else-is-working-on"></a>
-### I want to checkout to a remote branch that someone else is working on
+### Oh shit, I want to checkout to a remote branch that someone else is working on

 First, fetch all branches from remote: